mrinalwahal/portfolio/content/en/sponsor.md

 ### Blog

 You can also take a paid subscription of my [blog](https://wahal.substack.com).
 It's relatively cheaper and you'll get all my pay-walled newsletters in your inbox.
+But nothing else.
+My latest newsletters will directly land in your inbox.

 ### One-Time Sponsorship